ethtop90/solidity_base/docs/introduction-to-smart-contracts.rst

 address at runtime.
 Storage, current address and balance still refer to the calling contract, only the code is taken from the called address.

-..
-TODO: links, and what this means

-This makes it possible to implement the "library" feature in Solidity:
-Reusable library code that can be applied to a contract's storage, e.g., to implement a complex data structure.
+This makes it possible to implement the :ref:`"library" <libraries>` feature in Solidity.
+Libraries are reusable contracts that can be applied to a contract's storage, e.g., to implement a complex data structure.

 .. index:: log